danheck/multinomineq/README.md

 -->

-To transform between the vertex (V) and the inequality (A*x<b) representation of a poyltope, it is necessary to install the pacakge `rPorta`.
-The package is available on GitHub (https://github.com/TasCL/rPorta) or as a precompiled package via:
+To transform between the vertex (V) and the inequality (A*x<b) representation of a polytope, it is necessary to install the package `rPorta`.
+The package is available on GitHub (https://github.com/TasCL/rPorta).
+The package cannot be compiled with R>=4.0.0.
+For older R versions, the precompiled package can be installed via:
 ```
 install.packages("rPorta", repos = "https://danheck.github.io/drat/")
 ```